Which 19 th Century French Animalier Sculpture is Regarded as the Best?

 Antiques

-Throughout his life, Bonheur was commissioned outside of his home country of France as well, including palace pieces for King Edward VII of England and two large bulls to decorate the palace of the Sultan of Constantinople.
-His works are immortalized not only in person, but also in literature.
-Bonheur’s life has been explored, analyzed, and appreciated in more than a half dozen books between the years of 1914 and 1971 alone.
-The internationally renowned sculptor has gone down in history and most certainly will remain there for years to come.
+Throughout his life, Bonheur was commissioned outside of his home country of France, including palace pieces for King Edward VII of England and two large bulls to decorate the palace of the Sultan of Constantinople.
+His works are immortalized not only in person but also in literature.
+Bonheur’s life has been explored, analyzed, and appreciated in over a half dozen books between 1914 and 1971.
+The internationally renowned sculptor has gone down in history and will continue to inspire art enthusiasts for years.

 Posted in Bronze Sculptures,